-Fage Total contains 10 grams of fat, six grams of carbs, and 18 grams of protein.
+Fage Total Greek Greek Yogurt, 17.6 Ounce (Pack of 6) contains 10 grams of fat, six grams of carbs, and 18 grams of protein.
 It’s rich, tart, and creamy, and the plain flavor makes a wonderful base for berries, vanilla extract, and stevia, or whatever else you’d like to add.

 This should be relatively easy to find at most grocery stores and comes in three sizes: seven ounces, 17.6 ounces, and 35.3 ounces.

-Similar to Fage Total, this one should be pretty easy to find at any store that sells yogurt.
+Similar to Fage Total, this greek yogurt should be pretty easy to find at any store that sells yogurt.
 It’s made with whole milk and triple-strained to make sure it’s as thick, creamy, and delicious as possible.
 You can get it in the 32 oz. size.

 This yogurt is vegetarian-friendly, kosher, free of artificial sweeteners and preservatives, gluten-free, and made only from non-GMO ingredients.
 The cows are not treated with rBST.
 If you’re mildly lactose intolerant, this may be a good option for you because it contains less than five percent lactose.

 The nutrition breakdown looks like this: nine grams of fat, eight grams of carbs, and 20 grams of protein.